tsprlng/useful-pgp-agent/tools/README.md

 $ opgpcard status -c ABCD:01234567 -v
 ```

+### Using a card for ssh auth

+To use an OpenPGP card for ssh login, an authentication key needs to exist on the card.

+To allow login, the ssh public key representation of the authentications key needs to be added to
+`.ssh/authorized_keys` on the remote machine. `opgpcard ssh` shows the ssh public key string for the authentication
+key on the card.

 ### Import keys

 Import private key onto a card.
 This works if at most one (sub)key per role (